jain-nipun/TikTok-video-scrapper/README.md

 1. TikTokAPI
 2. zipfile
 3. sys
+4. random
+5. GoogleAuth
+6. GoogleDrive

+Google Drive Api must be configured and download json package and name it client_secrets.json

 # How to Run the code
 Open the terminal and type following command
 1. To give username : python <filePath>TikTok-video-scrapper.py u <username>
 2. To give hashtag : python <filePath>TikTok-video-scrapper.py h <hashtag>

+# Extra Functionality
+User is able to store the downloaded video on Google Drive also.